 - “I don’t play enough to worry”

 - “If it’s pleasant – it won’t damage my ears”

-Customized ear protectors are available with high-tech filters that are acoustically tuned and developed for musicians (see Musicians Earplugs).
+Customized ear protectors are available with high-tech filters that are acoustically tuned and developed for musicians.
+Customized monitors help isolate your ears from stage noise and improve performance.
 For the first time, you can hear your music at a safer level without sacrificing clarity or fidelity.

 Protect your ears.
 Protect your career.
 Enjoy your music for a lifetime.
 Contact Dr. Anita Carroll today or call 919-968-7556.